Child Death

 2022-0288 15 Sep 2022 Bedfordshire and Luton

-Concerns summary Police forces failed to adopt guidance for managing violent offenders and lacked proactive information sharing to protect children.
+Concerns summary (AI summary) Police forces failed to adopt guidance for managing violent offenders and lacked proactive information sharing to protect children.
 Additionally, a national register for child cruelty offenders is missing, and health visitor safeguarding assessments are not mandatory.

 Asher Sinclair